howard-haowen/mslearn-dp100/Notes-on-ML-designer.md

 - The module returns two outputs: **Cleaned dataset** and **Cleaning transformation**.

 ### Clip Values
-- **Set of thresholds**
+1. Select **set of thresholds**
   - **ClipPeaks**: When you clip values by peaks, you specify only an upper boundary.
 Values greater than that boundary value are replaced. >>> *Lower threshold*
   - **ClipSubpeaks**: When you clip values by subpeaks, you specify only a lower boundary.
-Values that are less than that boundary value are replaced.
+Values that are less than that boundary value are replaced. >>> *Upper threshold*
   - **ClipPeaksAndSubpeaks**: When you clip values by peaks and subpeaks, you can specify both the upper and lower boundaries.
 Values that are outside that range are replaced.
-Values that match the boundary values are not changed.
+Values that match the boundary values are not changed. >>> *Threshold*

+2. For each threshold type, choose either of the two
+- **Constant**
+- **Percentile**: For example, assume you want to keep only the values in the 10-80 percentile range, and replace all others.
+You would choose Percentile, and then type 10 for Percentile value for lower threshold, and type 80 for Percentile value for upper threshold.

+3. Define a substitute value

 ### Edit Metadata
 ### Group Data into Bins